stoogoff/parchment/src/aletheiansoc/002-escape-room.md

 title: Escape Room
 collection: aletheiansoc-stories
 sort: 2
+template: tpl/aletheiansoc/main.html
 author: Iain King
-bio: |
-  IAIN KING is a game developer based in Glasgow, Scotland.
-He likes games, be they board, card, video or roleplaying; programming; and making stuff.
-They told him he had to write a one hundred word bio, but he figured they could take fifty eight and like it.
-You can see what he's up to at onelivesleft.com
 image: escape-room.png
 caption: …the most compelling little effigy…
 ---

-_The Diary of Wilcott Umberton_
+> The Diary of Wilcott Umberton

-_March 12th, 1868_
+> March 12th, 1868

 Ah, to be content!
 It is an uncommon feeling, especially so when contrasted with my prior existence.
 Months of infernal day and frozen night (with the canvas of a tent the only boundary between oneself and savage nature!) will give a man a disagreeable temperament, an adversarial predisposition.
 The great vastness of the desert—the limitlessness in its absence of boundaries—instils a sense of such utter solitude in the observer, a profound, lonely disconnect.
 Though I have been home near a week it is only this evening that the sense of belonging has been restored in my heart, allowing one to forget those harsher climes and bask in the civilised comfort of leather upholstery, hearty brandy, the warmth of good English coals, and the amiable companionship of one’s fellows: Aldershot dozes peaceably in the study’s other armchair as I write, the soothing ambience of the firelight reflecting on his balding pate.

 Meanwhile, Amelia has taken herself off to bed in the east wing with young William, as is her habit when I entertain old friends.
 My good lady wife was ever a light sleeper, and will never be convinced that the raucous hijinks and boisterous discourse of our youthful soirées have long since yielded to conversation of a more phlegmatic nature.
 I believe she expects to find Aldershot and me in the morning, discarded upon the lawn like a be-soused and neglected croquet set.
 Aldershot!
 If the man were any more sedentary (and perhaps a little less comprehensive…) he might be mistaken for cushionry!

 I imagine she’ll be looking forward to Gertie’s arrival tomorrow—I doubt she’s experienced much female companionship since the babe’s arrival (barring the maid’s twice weekly visits), and she must be positively distent with the desire to show the child off.
-However, I fear she may be disappointed in her audience; were it any other member of the fairer sex I would say that ogling the child be the point of the visit, with the _official _reason (to wit, examining the choicer relics I brought back from the expedition) merely a subterfuge to that end.
+However, I fear she may be disappointed in her audience; were it any other member of the fairer sex I would say that ogling the child be the point of the visit, with the _official_ reason (to wit, examining the choicer relics I brought back from the expedition) merely a subterfuge to that end.
 While Gertie will certainly make the requisite genuflection to the maternal sisterhood out of simple good manners, a woman less interested in the fruits of procreation is not to be found, and I’d bet tuppence against a ha’penny that her visit would not be occurring were it not for my artefacts.

 Or perhaps _artefact_, singular, since when I described the assorted pieces to her in London it was obvious that one carving captured her attention—the carving I brought through to the study this evening to show Aldershot, though I confess I then monopolised its possession frightfully.
 Examining it by the firelight it became the most compelling little effigy, and I found myself tracing the pattern of its coils with my fingertips, the route of its scales over its body, turning it over and over in my hands until I found myself holding its lidless gaze; quite the accomplishment for the sculptor, who lived and died perhaps three millennia ago!
 Say what you will about the accomplishments of modern England and our great sweeps forward in technological and industrial might, there is an argument that the greatest feats are accomplished by a talented and diligent man wielding a simple yet effective implement!

-_March 12th, 1868 (continued!)_
+> March 12th, 1868 (continued!)

 The most extraordinary thing just occurred, which compelled me to open my diary once more and add another entry to this day.
 I have just experienced the sensation of déjà vu, but with much more clarity… in a much more vivid manner than the usual vague inkling of repetition which one may occasionally encounter.